Symbolism as a Figure of Speech: Meaning, Types, and Examples | Belekar Sir’s Academy

 Absolutely.
 Context matters.
 A snake may symbolize evil in one story and transformation in another.
 Cultural background, genre, and tone all influence symbolic meaning.

-How is symbolism different from other figures of speech?
+How is symbolism different from allegory?

 Scroll to Top